Jet fragmentation transverse momentum measurements from di-hadron correlations in $\sqrt{s}$ = 7 TeV pp and $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV p-Pb collisions: Analysis method

 The results have been binned in $\xlong$ rather than associated particle transverse momentum ($\pt{a}$) because the definition of $\jt{}$ (\eq{eq:jtdefinition}) has an explicit $\pt{a}$ dependence.
 Bins in $\pt{a}$ would bias the results since pairs with larger $\jt{}$ are more likely to be in bins of larger $\pt{a}$.
 In the case of $\xlong$ this bias is not present, since $\xlong$ and $\jt{}$ measure momentum components along perpendicular axes.
 Another advantage for using $\xlong$ is that the relative $\pt{}$ of the associate particles with respect to trigger $\pt{}$ ($\pt{t}$) stays the same in different $\pt{t}$ bins.
 It was verified with a \textsc{Pythia}~8~\cite{introPythia81,introPythia82} Monash tune simulation that the average fraction of the leading parton momentum taken by the leading particle ($\mean{z_{\mathrm{t}}}$) varies less than 0.05 units inside the used $\xlong$ bins $0.2 < \xlong < 0.4$, $0.4 < \xlong < 0.6$, and $0.6 < \xlong < 1.0$, with lower $\pt{t}$ bins having slightly larger $\mean{z_{\mathrm{t}}}$ than higher bins.

 The extracted $\jt{}$ distribution is of the form

 where $N_{\mathrm{trigg}}$ is the number of triggers, $N_{\mathrm{pairs}}(\pt{t},\,\xlong,\,\jt{})$ is the number of trigger-associated pairs, $\Delta \jt{}$ is the bin width of the used $\jt{}$ bin, $C_{\mathrm{associated}}(\pt{a})$ is the single track efficiency correction for the associated particle and $C_{\mathrm{Acc}}(\Delta\eta,\,\Delta\varphi)$ is the pair acceptance correction.
 The single track efficiency correction is estimated by Monte Carlo simulations of \textsc{Pythia}~6~\cite{pythiaBig}, \textsc{Pythia}~8 or DPMJET~\cite{dpmjet} events, using GEANT3~\cite{geant} detector simulation and event reconstruction.
 The pair acceptance correction is the inverse of the normalized mixed event distribution sampled at the corresponding $(\Delta\eta,\,\Delta\varphi)$ value.
+The mixed event distribution is constructed by correlating trigger and associated particles from different events in the data sample.
 In the mixed event distribution, away-side particles must be included to properly correct for detector and acceptance effects.